Approved by President

-The University uses the rates approved in the Dept. of Finance and Administration Policy 8-Comprehensive Travel Regulations for the standard mileage reimbursement, the maximum parking fee without a receipt, and for fees for handling equipment and promotional materials.
+The University uses the rates approved in the State Travel Regulations for the standard mileage reimbursement, the maximum parking fee without a receipt, and for fees for handling equipment and promotional materials.

 Special rates under standing exceptions are as follows: